 Whether you should meditate lying down depends on your situation.
 In most cases, it’s better to sit than lie down while meditating.
 A sitting position provides you with the best combination of alertness and tranquility.
 However, sometimes sitting is not an option.
 For example, if you have a physical condition that makes it painful or uncomfortable to sit up during a meditation session.
 In this case, it’s perfectly alright to meditate lying down.

 Another instance when it’s A-okay to meditate lying down?
 If you’re struggling emotionally.

 Sometimes, when you’re feeling depressed, emotionally drained, or mentally exhausted, you simply don’t have the energy to sit upright.
 That’s perfectly fine.
 In these situations, meditating lying down is much better than not meditating at all.

-Another great time to meditate while lying down is when you’re meditating to fall asleep.
+Yes, you can meditate in bed.
+But you should only meditate in bed if your intention is to fall asleep.
 Letting go with a mindfulness meditation for sleep reaps the best results when you’re lying down.
-This is also the only instance where we suggest meditating in bed.
+If you’re meditating any other time of day, we don’t recommend meditating in bed.

 The Pros and Cons of Lying Down to Meditate

 Like anything else, lying down to meditate has both benefits and downsides.
 Here are a few of them:

 - Provides Temporary Pain Relief: If you’re in too much physical or emotional pain to meditate sitting up, lying down meditation can provide temporary pain relief.